hliu56/Active-Learning-Using-various-representations/README.md

 - pot

 ## Licensing, Authors, and Acknowledgements
-This repository is on MIT license.
+This repository is on Apache License 2.0 license.